 First thing first: where do you live?

-No matter where you live, you can always use a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
-This is why when temperatures start dropping below 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfy.
+No matter where you live, you can always choose a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
+This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfy.

-A furnace might sometimes be less pricey to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace might sometimes be less pricey to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

 Still deciding which heating system is right for you?
 No problem!
 Call Aramendia Plumbing, Heating and Air at 210-404-4233 and we’ll come out to review your options and provide you a no-charge in-home estimate.
 We will talk to you soon!